Is that apple from north of Toronto, or farther afield? Here’s how to tell the difference

 There’s something about going to the farmers’ market that makes us feel closer to our food and the people who produce it.
 With every trip along stalls stocked with fresh lettuce and bright berries, we can celebrate our role as discerning consumers, challenging the harmful effects industrial farming has on our environment.
 Heck, it’s a feel-good outing every time.
 But what if that apple you bought at the market wasn’t actually grown in Ontario?
 Or even in Canada?

-You might assume that farmers are passing off produce as local simply to mark up the price, but it’s actually more systematic than that, says Freeman.
+You might assume that vendors are mislabelling produce as local simply to mark up the price, but it’s actually more systematic than that, says Freeman.
 “The problem is more common at older markets,” she explains.
 “Especially the ones that have buildings all year round.”
 Not a lot of local produce grows here in the winter months (obvi), so some sellers may label imported as local to fill gaps and consumer expectations in the colder months.

-In some cases, longstanding sellers have been at markets longer than the managers, and while the vendor may have started out as a local famer, the business could have switched hands to a next-generation family member, for example, who might find it easier and more lucrative to resell straight from the food terminal.
-Fortunately for the farmers-market faithful, there are ways to tell if the produce you’re about to purchase is local.
+In some cases, sellers have been at markets even longer than the managers, and while the vendor may have started out as a local farmer, the business could have switched hands to a next-generation family member, for example, who might find it easier and more lucrative to resell straight from the food terminal.
+Fortunately for the farmers’-market faithful, there are ways to tell if the produce you’re about to purchase is local.

 Photo Adobe Stock

 1Learn what’s in season